 The checkpoints and border fortifications were symbols of communist oppression and became one of the most well-known sites in Berlin’s history when they were dismantled on November 9th, 1989.

 Many Americans, diplomats, and journalists crossed over at this entry point.
-It is worth visiting to see where so many people crossed over the border.
+It is worth visiting to see where so many people cross over the border.

 See Related: Travel Hacking